 Moving Question and Answers Between Nodes

-You can move one or more question-answer sets between nodes in your Bot Ontology.
+You can move one or more question-answer sets between nodes in your Knowledge Graph.

 To move question and answers to the relevant nodes, follow these steps:

-- On the Bot Ontology, click the name of the node from which you want to move the question-answer sets.
+- On the Knowledge Graph, click the name of the node from which you want to move the question-answer sets.
 The FAQs appear on the right-hand panel.

 - Identify the set of questions that you want to move to, and select the checkboxes next to them.